collabserver/collabserver-datatypes/README.md

     - GSet: Grow-only set
     - LWWRegister: Last-Write-Wins Register
     - PNCounter: Increment / Decrement counter
-- Custom (Custom data built in top of CRDTs)
+- Data (Custom data built in top of CRDTs.
+For collab-server)
-    - LWWViewMDE: custom data built for AToMPM software.
+    - LWWViewMDE: custom data built for collab-server and AToMPM software.

 > Warning: I wrote the CvRDTs as an example.
 They are not meant to be used.
 > (At least, some changes may be required).